 Table 15.
-Clinical Guidelines in Children and Adolescents
+Clinical Guidelines in Children and Adolescent ts -- ----

 Guideline Recommendations

 Anxiety Disorders

-American Academy of Child and Adolescent Psychiatry: Practice Parameter for the Assessment and Treatment of Children and Adolescents with Anxiety Disorders (2007) 312 The psychiatric assessment should consider differential diagnosis of other physical conditions and psychiatric disorders that may mimic anxiety symptoms.
+American Academy of Child and Adolescent Psychiatry: Practice Parameter for the Assessment and Treatment of Children and Adolescents with Anxiety Disorders (2007) T,323 The psychiatric assessment should consider differential diagnosis of other physical conditions and psychiatric disorders that may mimic anxiety symptoms.
 Treatment planning should consider a multimodal treatment approach.
 Psychotherapy should be considered as part of the treatment of children and adolescents with anxiety disorders.
 Cognitive behavioral therapy (CBT) has the most empirical support for the treatment of anxiety disorders in youths.
 SSRIs should be considered for the treatment of youths with anxiety disorders.

-Guideline Recommendations Bipolar Disorder There is no empirical evidence that any one SSRI is more effective than another for the treatment of childhood anxiety disorders.
+There is no empirical evidence that any one SSRI is more effective than another for the treatment of childhood anxiety disorders.
 Medications other than SSRIs may be considered for the treatment of youths with anxiety disorders.
 These include venlafaxine, tricyclic antidepressants, buspirone, and benzodiazepines.

+Bipolar Disorder benzodiazepines.

-American Academy of Child and Adolescent Psychiatry: Practice Parameter for the Assessment and Treatment of Children and Adolescents with Bipolar Disorder (2007) 313 Youth with suspected bipolar disorder must also be carefully evaluated for other associated problems, including suicidality, comorbid disorders (including substance abuse), psychosocial stressors, and medical problems.
+American Academy of Child and Adolescent Psychiatry: Practice Parameter for the Assessment and Treatment of Children and Adolescents with Bipolar Disorder (2007) Youth with suspected bipolar disorder must also be carefully evaluated for other associated problems, including suicidality, comorbid disorders (including substance abuse), psychosocial stressors, and medical problems.
 The diagnostic validity of bipolar disorder in young children has yet to be established.
 Caution must be taken before applying this diagnosis in preschool children.
 For mania in well-defined DSM-IV-TR bipolar I disorder, pharmacotherapy is the primary treatment.
 Standard therapy, based on adult literature, includes lithium, valproate, and/or atypical antipsychotic agents, with other adjunctive medications used as indicated.
 The choice of medication should be based on 1) evidence of efficacy, 2) illness phase, 3) presence of confounding symptoms, 4) side effects, 5) patient's medication response history, 6) patient and family preferences.
 Clozapine is reserved for treatment-refractory cases because of its side effect profile.
-Antidepressants may be used as adjunctive therapy for bipolar depression.
+Antidepression.
 Most youths with bipolar I disorder will require ongoing medication therapy to prevent relapse; some individuals will need lifelong treatment.
 Psychopharmacological interventions require baseline and follow-up symptoms, side effect (including patient's weight), and laboratory monitoring as indicated.
-A 6-8 week trial of a mood-stabilizing agent is recommended, using adequate doses, before adding or substituting other mood stabilizers.
-For severely impaired adolescents with manic or depressive episodes in bipolar I disorder, electroconvulsive therapy (ECT) may be used if medications either are not helpful or cannot be tolerated.
-Psychotherapeutic interventions are an important component of a comprehensive treatment plan for early-onset bipolar disorder.
-The treatment of bipolar disorder not otherwis American Academy of Pediatrics: Collaborative Role of the Pediatrician in the Diagnosis and Management of Bipolar Disorder in Adolescents (2012) 314 Psychopharmacology Medication management is an important component of treatment of youth with bipolar disorder and is the primary treatment in cases of well-defined mania.
-Mood stabilizers are the primary medications used to treat patients with bipolar disorder (e.g., lithium, divalproex, lamotrigine, carbamazepine, oxcarbazepine, gabapentin, and topiramate; and atypical antipsychotics, including aripiprazole, olanzapine, quetiapine,
+A 6-8 week trial of a mood-stabilizing agent is recommended,